 Specialties include: Growth marketing, digital marketing, data and technical proficiency, product development, sales and business development, performance marketing, strategic communications and branding, strategic planning, financial and human capital tracking, cash flow analysis, project management, sustainable development planning, impact measurement KPI’s, strategic positioning, competitive analysis, communication, organizational assessment, long-term visioning and missioning, data analysis, CRM, contracts and negotiations, logistics, and workflow tracking.

 Are you a female or minority-owned business?
 Do you have a business or artistic endeavour you need advice on?
 Get in touch!
-I offer consulting services to artists, small businesses and individuals who wouldn’t otherwise be able to afford it because starting a business is hard.
+I offer free consulting services to artists, small businesses and individuals who wouldn’t otherwise be able to afford it because starting a business is hard.